How to make ghee at home with a step-by-step recipe.

 This delicious superfood is an integral part of my kitchen and is used in my day-to-day cooking.
+I not only use it in cooking but also mix it with hot steamed rice and spread it on parathas.

 I have grown up eating homemade butter and ghee.
 I have never seen my mother use store-bought butter or ghee.
 My mother would collect cream from boiled milk and store it in the refrigerator every day.
 Towards the end of the week, she would churn it into butter.
 She would then make ghee out of the butter.

-2. Let the butter melt completely
+2. Simmer till the butter melts completely

 3. Continue to stir.
 The butter will slowly become frothy